fenimore/DemocracyDroid/README.md

 ### 2.7.0

-- Fix: Streaming issue
+- Fix: Streaming Video works perfectly
-- Add: Listen with app in the background
+- New: Downloads list is reversed

 ### 2.6.1